DrkSephy/django-hackathon-starter/README.md

 ## Front End dependencies

-This project relies on Bower for all front end libraries, to avoid pushing up large libraries such as `jQuery` and `Bootstrap`.
-To install `bower`, you will need to install `npm`, which now comes bundled with `node.js`.
+This project relies on Bower for all front end libraries, to avoid pushing up large libraries such as `jQuery` and `Bootstrap`. **Under no circumstance should any front-end libraries manually be pushed up to the repository.** To install `bower`, you will need to install `npm`, which now comes bundled with `node.js`.
 To install `npm`, simply install [node as follows](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager).

 First, install `bower`: